MolSSI-Education/python-package-best-practices/_episodes/05-testing.md

 - "Explain the reasons why testing is important."
 - "Understand how to write tests using the pytest framework."
 keypoints:
-- "Tests should cover individual functions/features and behaviour of the software as a whole."
+- "A good set of tests covers individual functions/features __and__ behavior of the software as a whole."
-- "Write tests during development!
-It's harder to write tests after the package is complete."
+- "It's better to write tests during development so you can check your progress along the way.
+The longer you wait to start the harder it is."
 - "Try to test as much of your package as you can, but don't go overboard, most packages don't have 100% test coverage."
 ---